gotgit/gotgit/en.rst

 3.3.4        Chinese support for Cygwin Git        [44]
 -------------------------------------------------------

+Works fine just like in linux with UTF8 locale.

 3.3.5        SSH access for Cygwin Git             [45]
 -------------------------------------------------------

+Current cygwin's ssh not works at some situation, so I introduce how to integrate pytty's plink and pagent.

 3.4       Install Git under Windows msysGit        [51]
 =======================================================